Is your child not sleeping through the night anymore? Try these tips if your 4 year old wakes up every night crying. No more sleep regression!

 The solution?
 Give her your full attention throughout the day and around bedtime, especially if she has other siblings.
-No distractions, tasks, or chores taking up half your attention.
-Set aside as little as 10 minutes to truly listen and be with her.
+Set aside as little as 10 minutes to truly be present and give her your attention.

-You might talk about what she thinks she’ll dream about that night, or what she was grateful for during the day (and why).
-Ask her what her favorite part of dinner was, or what she looks forward tomorrow.
+You might talk about what she thinks she’ll dream about that night or what she was grateful for during the day (and why).
+Ask her what her favorite part of dinner was or what she looks forward to tomorrow.
 By giving her your full attention, she just might feel less inclined to ask for it in the middle of the night.

 A simple change in your child’s sleep schedule can make a huge difference in whether he wakes up in the middle of the night.

 The best place to start is to see when he’s currently sleeping.
 If he’s sleeping later in the night, say, at 9:30pm, move bedtime earlier to no later than 8:30pm.
-He might not have enough night sleep with a late bedtime, leading to cranky whining, unreasonable demands, and fitful rest.
+With a late bedtime, he might not be getting enough sleep, leading to cranky whining, unreasonable demands, and fitful rest.

 But maybe he’s sleeping too early.
-Let’s say he needs to be awake by 6am in the morning, so you put him down for the night at 6:30pm.
+Let’s say he needs to be awake by 6am, so you put him down for the night at 6:30pm.
 The trouble is, the early bedtime could be causing him to have too much sleep come the middle of the night.
 This makes it harder for him to fall back to sleep when he stirs.

 Sometimes, the biggest successes can come from the smallest changes, starting with your child’s room.
 Here are a few changes to consider:

-- Night lights.
-If you don’t already use one, plugging one into a wall can help ease any fears she may have of sleeping in pitch black darkness.
-But if you already have one, she might be afraid of shadows it’s casting, or even unable to sleep because that particular night light is too dark.
-Experiment with either adding, removing, or replacing a night light to see if that helps her sleep through the night.
+- Add a nightlight.
+Plugging one into a wall can ease any fears she may have of sleeping in complete darkness.
+But if you already have one, she might be afraid of the shadows it’s casting or even unable to sleep because that particular nightlight is too dark.
+Experiment with either adding, removing, or replacing a night light to see if that helps her sleep better.